Alianidua/DeleteDuplicates/README.md

 #### The program ends

-Once you have confirmed your selection, the images are moved into `BIN_DIRECTORY`.
+Once you have confirmed your selection, the duplicates are moved into the `BIN_DIRECTORY`.